Skip to content

 VCCIPower Supply Input (3.3V-5V)

-PPSOTime Pulse Output (1Hz default)
+PPSOTime Pulse Output (configurable)

 RESETIReset Input (active low)

-SAFEISafe Boot Input (active low)
+SAFEISafe Boot Input (active low) (configurable)

 INTOInterrupt Output (configurable)